hasenbanck/toa/SPECIFICATION.md

 Byte values are shown in hexadecimal notation (e.g., 0xFE).
 Multibyte sequences are shown with the first byte leftmost.

+### 1.4 Key Concepts

+This section introduces terminology used throughout the specification.

+**Chunks and Blocks**: Input data is divided into *chunks* of up to `block_size` bytes (configured in the header).
+Each chunk is further divided into *blocks* of 64 bytes for LZMA compression.
+Only the last chunk may be smaller than `block_size` (a *partial chunk*).

+**Chaining Values**: Each chunk and parent node produces a 32-byte BLAKE3 *chaining value* (CV) that represents its content cryptographically.
+These CVs form a binary tree structure, with the root CV becoming the file's hash.

+**Physical vs Uncompressed Size**: The *physical block size* is the actual number of bytes stored (including any Reed-Solomon overhead if enabled).
+The *uncompressed size* is the original data size before compression.

+**Full vs Partial Blocks**: *Full blocks* have an uncompressed size exactly equal to the configured block size.
+Only the last block in a file may be *partial* (smaller than block size).
+This distinction is critical for maintaining the BLAKE3 tree structure.

+**Root Hash**: The final BLAKE3 hash of the entire file, computed by merging all chunk chaining values according to the tree structure.
+For single-chunk files, the chunk's CV is the root hash.

+**Reed-Solomon Protection**: An error correction mechanism applied at three levels:

+- **Header protection**: RS(34,10) protecting the 10-byte header
+- **Block metadata protection**: RS(64,40) protecting each 40-byte block header
+- **Data protection** (optional): RS codes protecting compressed data within blocks

+**MSB Flags**: The most significant bits of the size field distinguish between block headers (MSB=0) and the final trailer (MSB=1), enabling simple streaming parsing without special markers.

+**Tree Structure**: Chunks are organized as leaves of a binary tree where left subtrees are complete binary trees with power-of-2 chunks.
+This structure enables parallel processing and efficient append operations.

 ## 2. File Structure

 A Streaming-LZMA file consists of three sections: